abueg/training-material/topics/assembly/tutorials/mitochondrion-assembly/tutorial.md

 >
 {: .comment}

-The assembly is using the wrapped workflow MitoHifi.
+The assembly is using the wrapped workflow MitoHiFi.

 MitoHiFi:
-- Extracts mitochondrial reads (based on a BLAST with an existing reference mitogenome) and uses hifiasm {% cite Cheng2021 %} to assemble them.
+- Extracts mitochondrial reads (based on a BLAST against an existing reference mitogenome) and uses hifiasm {% cite Cheng2021 %} to assemble them.
-- Identify NUMTS (Nuclear mitochondrial DNA Sequences) from mitochondrial contigs
+- Removes nuclear mitochondrial DNA sequences (NUMTs) from the potential mitogenome contigs
-- Generate a circularized and annotated genome for all mitochondrial variants in a sample
+- Generates a circularized and annotated genome for all potential mitogenome contigs
-- Select a representative for the final mitochondrial assembly
+- Selects a representative for the final mitochondrial assembly

 > <agenda-title></agenda-title>